joshbeitler/mirus/README.md

 ## Building

-To build Mirus, you will have to build or install `bake` first.
+To build Mirus, you will need to install all needed dependencies.
+You can use the `scripts/install-deps-{platform}.sh` scripts to install dependencies on your platform.
+Running the install script will also boostrap `bake`, the build tool for Mirus.

+Once dependencies are installed, you can then use `bake` to build Mirus.

 For building a bootable disk image to play with, you will want to build the `iso` recipe.
 Passing the `--target` flag will build using the provided build